hyl0327/neuralnilm/README.md

 ## Prediction

+Besides the information given by running `<ROOT_DIR>/prediction.py -h`, there are some more things that one should note.

 Prediction works by going though an arbitrarily long sequence of mains data, and predicting a given appliance's energy usage along the way.
 It can optionally take a validation sequence, which is the target energy usage (ground truth).

+The input and target sequences must be in the format of `.csv`, where there should be exactly two columns - `reporttime` and `w`, which, as their names suggest, are the datetime an entry was recorded, and the energy usage in watts at that time, respectively.

 After prediction, it will store its output in `<PREDICTION_OUTPUT_DIR>`.